jonaird/demo_app/README.md

   path:./plugins/plugin_name
  ```

  to your `pubspec.yaml` file under `dev_dependencies` in your main project folder and boom!
-You're done (as long as you're using an IDE with Flutter extensions installed otherwise run 'flutter packages get`).
+You're done (as long as you're using an IDE with Flutter extensions installed otherwise run `flutter packages get`).

  Make sure that you call these methods asynchronously and create your main Flutter app project with Swift enabled.